 What is urticaria pigmentosa?

-More than 75% of cases of urticaria pigmentosa happen to infants and children less than 10 years old, but it can also affect older children and adults.
-It affects both sexes equally and occurs in all races equally.
+More than 75% of cases of urticaria pigmentosa start in infants and children less than 10 years old, but it can also affect older children and adults for the first time.
+It affects male and female patients equally.

 What causes urticaria pigmentosa?

-The release of histamine can cause a variety of symptoms ranging from an itch, hives (also known as nettle rash), wheezing, and diarrhoea, to, very rarely, life-threatening collapse.
-Certain factors can trigger the release of histamine and the other chemicals from mast cells, including drugs (especially aspirin and other non-steroidal anti-inflammatory drugs, codeine and morphine, and some anaesthetics), alcohol, emotional stress, physical stimuli (heat, exercise and friction) and insect bites.
+The release of histamine can cause a variety of symptoms ranging from itching, hives (also known as nettle rash), wheezing, and diarrhoea, and uncommonly to life-threatening collapse (anaphylaxis).
+Certain factors may trigger the release of histamine and the other chemicals from mast cells, including drugs (codeine and morphine, some general anaesthetic agents, aspirin and other non-steroidal anti-inflammatories), alcohol, emotional stress, physical stimuli (heat, exercise and skin friction) and insect stings.

 Is urticaria pigmentosa hereditary?